md81544/controller_tester/README.md

 ### Requirements

 Assuming you have a working clang++, just sfml.
-For mac, it's `brew install sfml`.
+For mac, it's `brew install sfml` NOTE this has been updated to use SFML version 3 so will not compile if you have SFML 2.6.x installed.